skiffos/SkiffOS/configs/valve/deck/README.md

 Select the "EFI SD Card" to boot from the MicroSD.

+## Startup

+You can connect to the deck via SSH, see the SkiffOS readme for more info.

+If core/holoiso is enabled, on first startup, the deck will download a ~4GB Docker image containing Holoiso and the SteamOS components.

+This will take some time.
+Once complete, you will see the Steam UI appear.

+Note that you will need to have added a valid wifi configuration for the deck to have internet access before it can download the Holoiso image.

 ## Overwriting SteamOS on NVME Drive

 NOTE: these instructions may cause issues, proceed at your own risk!